 Luckily, there’s a happy medium.
 Clever Real Estate connects you with pre-vetted, experienced local agents who can help you find your dream home, and put some extra cash in your pocket when you need it most with a home buyer rebate.

-Can I buy a house without a realtor?
+Can I (and should you) buy a house without a realtor?

 Yes, you can buy a house without a realtor!
-No state requires buyers to work with real estate agents.
-If you feel capable and comfortable taking on all the responsibilities of a buyer's agent, you can buy a house without a realtor.
+If you feel capable and comfortable taking on all the responsibilities of a buyer's agent, this could be an option for you.

 However, you might want to hire a real estate attorney to make sure all the paperwork and forms are correct.